kishankumar8/ALL-ABOUT/README.md

 👋 Hi, I'm Kishan Kumar!

 🎓 I’m currently pursuing a Bachelor of Technology (B.Tech.) with a specialization in Artificial Intelligence and Data Science.
-💻 I’m focused on learning programming, building small projects , enhance the projects with day by day learning and improving my problem-solving
+💻 I’m focused on learning programming, building small projects , enhance the projects with day by day learning and improving my problem-s

 Programming Languages: C,